 In 1913, Rabindranath Tagore received the Nobel Prize for Literature.

 The principal protagonist in the screenplay is an 8 year old girl, half Italian e half Gypsy instead of an 8 year old Indian boy as in Tagore’s original play.

-The Post Office feature screenplay: was awarded First Prize, Best Spiritual Screenplay at the 2012 European Spiritual Film Festival, Paris, was an Official Selection at the 2011 Mexico International Film Festival, was Finalist in the 2008 London Independent Film Festival Screenplay Award, Semi-Finalistm in the 2008 Kaos Films British Feature Screenplay Competition, Finalist in the 2007 Writemovies.com International Writing Contest Screenplay Award, and Quarter-Finalist in the 2006 Slamdance Screenplay Contest.
+The Post Office feature screenplay: was Award Winner at the 2023 Tagore International Film Festival; it was awarded First Prize, Best Spiritual Screenplay at the 2012 European Spiritual Film Festival, Paris, was an Official Selection at the 2011 Mexico International Film Festival, was Finalist in the 2008 London Independent Film Festival Screenplay Award, Semi-Finalist in the 2008 Kaos Films British Feature Screenplay Competition, Finalist in the 2007 Writemovies.com International Writing Contest Screenplay Award, and Quarter-Finalist in the 2006 Slamdance Screenplay Contest.